KostiukIvan/HyperColor/README.md

   - ${weights_path} if specified
   - otherwise: ${results_root}/${arch}/training/.../weights (make sure that `target_network_input` and `classes` are the same in the `hyperparams.json`/`experiments.json`)
-  - If you do not want to train from scratch, you can download weights from : https://drive.google.com/drive/folders/1QIswhEThSbFyZimpepJZ-jpkbgyJwMEm?usp=sharing
+  - If you do not want to train model from scratch, you can download weights from : https://drive.google.com/drive/folders/1QIswhEThSbFyZimpepJZ-jpkbgyJwMEm?usp=sharing.
-    And unpack this folder under ${results_root}.
+    And unpack this data under ${results_root}.
     Structure of the path should be like this : ${results_root}/${arch}/training/.../weights

 ###### Sphere distribution: